 Do you favor analyzing or taking action?

 The distinction between “Describers” and “Doers” has always resonated with me.
 I’ve met individuals who are content with being in the abstract, who are driven by analysis and contemplation, and I’ve met those who prefer concrete results and are more prone to taking action.

 This mindset difference can lead to “analysis paralysis.”

-It explains why some people are happy in the abstract, while others are uncomfortable until it’s concrete.
+The distinction between Describers and Doers explains why some people are happy in the abstract, while others are uncomfortable until it’s concrete.
 It explains analysis paralysis.
-I thought of the people I know that are happier to share castles in the mind, or explain or think through a problem than act on it (describing over doing.)
+I thought of the people I know that are happier to share castles in the mind or explain or think through a problem than act on it (describing versus doing.)

 Natural Thinkers and Natural Doers

 Edward de Bono’s book, Tactics: The Art and Science of Success, sheds light on this topic.
 According to de Bono, “natural thinkers” aim for perfection while “natural doers” rely on intuition and act quickly to get things done.

 While thinkers are perfecting, doers are improvising.